Chiragmodi01/primechat-backend/README.md

-# quizapp-backend
+# primechat-backend

-Backend for quiz app created with NodeJs and Express.
+Backend for chat app created with NodeJs and Express.